plops/ryzen_managment_linux/pyrymon/README.md

    ```bash
    uv run python main.py
    ```
-   You may need to give read permissions to the pm_table for your user: `sudo chmod a+rx /sys/kernel/ryzen_smu_drv/pm_table`
+   You may need to give read permissions to the pm_table for your user: `sudo chmod a+r /sys/kernel/ryzen_smu_drv/pm_table`

 ## Configuration